Griefed/ServerPackCreator/README.md

 I will not be held responsible for errors in your server pack caused by you using a pre-release.
   * **TL;DR:** Don't use test to ship to prod!

+##### Pre-Releases:

+There are two kinds of pre-releases: Alphas and Betas

+* Alphas: Missing features, incomplete features, almost guaranteed to have bugs / errors
+* Betas: Feature complete, probably contains bugs / errors

 # Screenshots

 | CLI                 | GUI                           | WEB                                    |